spencer-shadley/completed-class/02-lesson-plans/full-time/04-Week/02-Day/02-Day-LessonPlan.md

 * If there are any issues with the data in the firebase databases, use [Firebase Manager](https://firebase-manager-fsf.netlify.com/) to clear them.
 To illustrate database creation in firebase, create your own personal account to use for demonstration purposes.

-  * **Important**: Be sure you always have two links for firebase: one each for the core and the realtime database.
-You'll need both when demonstrating and running firebase examples locally - if you remove the second link when copying over your own app configuration, the `database` code won't work.

 * Prior to class, you will need to create three Firebase databases for use in today's lecture.
 Place the config from the first database you create into the `17-TimeSheet` example, the second into the `18-Push` examples, and the third into the `19-Add_Child` examples.

   * **Your 1st new Firebase DB Goes Here**